davide3011/palladium-ln/doc/getting-started/getting-started/configuration.md

 - **plugin**=_PATH_

-  Specify a plugin to run as part of Core Lightning.
+  Specify a plugin to run as part of Palladium Lightning.
 This can be specified multiple times to add multiple plugins.
 Note that unless plugins themselves specify ordering requirements for being called on various hooks, plugins will be ordered by commandline, then config file.

 - **plugin-dir**=_DIRECTORY_